tenzinmigmar/tenzinmigmar/README.md

 - 👋 Hi, I’m @tenzinmigmar
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning, cryptography, bioinformatics & physics.
 - 🌱 I’m currently learning python, java, html, & css.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me... @tnzmgmr on Twitter!